-Vocational training allowances: The federal program pays 250 francs a month for each child (270 francs in mountain regions).
-Funds often pay higher amounts than the legal minimum of 250 francs a month for each child.
+Vocational training allowances: The federal program for agriculture pays 250 francs a month for each child (270 francs in mountain regions).
+The legal minimum allowance is 250 francs a month for each child, but cantons may set higher amounts than the legal minimum.